gromacs/gromacs/docs/dev-manual/gitlab-ci.rst

 """"""""""""""

-Refer to https://docs.gitlab.com/ee/ci/yaml for complete documentation on GitLab CI job parameters, but note the following GROMACS-specific conventions.
+Refer to https://docs.gitlab.com/ee/ci/yaml for complete documentation on GitLab CI job parameters, but note the following |Gromacs|-specific conventions.

 .. glossary::